Ottawa police to get more help from RCMP to address trucker convoy protest

 Meanwhile, some Conservative MPs from Saskatchewan posed for a photo with members of the convoy on Wednesday night, which Watson called an “absolute disgrace.”

-“To see these elected and appointed officials come and [sic] for the cameras and send out selfies is really the height of irresponsibility,” in an interview with CTVNews Channel’s Power Play on Thursday.
+“To see these elected and appointed officials come and mug for the cameras and send out selfies is really the height of irresponsibility,” he said in an interview with CTVNews Channel’s Power Play on Thursday.

 “Our people in Ottawa deserve better, they deserve an apology from these characters that went out there and little regard for the stress and strain for the people in our neighbourhoods.”